node-gh/gh/README.md

 * Merge or rebase pull request into a branch.

     ```
-gh pr --merge [--pull 1] [--branch master]
+gh pr --merge [--number 1] [--branch master]
     ```

     ```
-gh pr --rebase [--pull 1] [--branch master]
+gh pr --rebase [--number 1] [--branch master]
     ```

-* Omitting `--pull` will try to guess the pull number from branch name e.g. `pull-1` results in `--pull 1`.
+* Omitting `--number` will try to guess the pull number from branch name e.g. `pull-1` results in `--number 1`.
 * Omitting `--branch` will merge or rebase into `config.defaultbranch`.

 #### Commenting

-* Add a message in a pull request.
+* Comment on a pull request.

     ```
-gh pr --pull 1 --message "Merged, thank you!"
+gh pr --number 1 --comment "Merged, thank you!"
     ```

 #### Forwarding